Supercentenarian: Research into centenarians

 Research into centenarians helps scientists understand how an ordinary person might live longer.

-Organisations that research centenarians and supercentenarians include the GRG and the Supercentenarian Research Foundation.
+Organisations that research centenarians and supercentenarians include the GRG, LongeviQuest, and the Supercentenarian Research Foundation.

-In May 2021, whole-genome sequencing analysis of 81 Italian semi-supercentenarians and supercentenarians were published, along with 36 control group people from the same region who were simply of advanced age.
+In May 2021, whole genome sequencing analysis of 81 Italian semi-supercentenarians and supercentenarians were published, along with 36 control group people from the same region who were simply of advanced age.

 Morbidity

-Research on the morbidity of supercentenarians has found that they remain free of major age-related diseases (e.g., stroke, cardiovascular disease, dementia, cancer, Parkinson's disease, and diabetes) until the very end of life when they die of exhaustion of organ reserve, which is the ability to return organ function to homeostasis.
+Research on the morbidity of supercentenarians has found that they remain free of major age-related diseases (e.g., stroke, cardiovascular disease, dementia, cancer, Parkinson's disease and diabetes) until the very end of life, when they die of exhaustion of organ reserve, which is the ability to return organ function to homeostasis.
 About 10% of supercentenarians survive until the last three months of life without major age-related diseases, as compared to only 4% of semi-supercentenarians and 3% of centenarians.

-By measuring the biological age of various tissues from supercentenarians, researchers may be able to identify the nature of those that are protected from ageing effects.
+By measuring the biological age of various tissues from supercentenarians, researchers may be able to identify the nature of those that are protected from aging effects.
 According to a study of 30 different body parts from a 112-year-old female supercentenarian, along with younger controls, the cerebellum is protected from ageing, according to an epigenetic biomarker of tissue age known as the epigenetic clock—the reading is about 15 years younger than expected in a centenarian.
 These findings could explain why the cerebellum exhibits fewer neuropathological hallmarks of age-related dementia as compared to other brain regions.

 A 2021 genomic study identified genetic characteristics that protect against age-related diseases, particularly variants that improve DNA repair.
 Five variants were found to be significant, affecting STK17A (increased expression) and COA1 (reduced expression) genes.
 Supercentenarians also had an unexpectedly low level of somatic mutations.